UK law – sexual offences relating to the internet

 Intentionally showing a child sexual material, including adult pornography, sexual images of children and self-generated sexual images (e.g. showing your genitals to a child over webcam), through an electronic device or internet application.

-Arranging to meet with a child for sexual purposes
+- Meeting or arranging to meet a child for sexual purposes

 Most commonly, this is a secondary part to grooming a child online; after the trust has been built, arrangements to meet may be made.
 Alternatively, this could involve talking to other adults online and arranging to meet a particular child through them, for sexual purposes (in this case, money may be exchanged).